Description

 Re: Power Conditioning - dirty power within the system circuitry.

-Dirty power comes from 3 primary causes: (1) the utility company (2) assorted appliances shared on the household circuitry: HVAC, computers, fluorescent lighting, washer/dryer, refrigerator, etc. (3) the stereo components themselves - especially the digital ones - digital components regurgitate noise back into the system circuitry - which affects the SQ of the other components.
+Dirty power comes from 3 primary causes: (1) the utility company (2) assorted appliances shared on the household circuitry: HVAC, computers, fluorescent lighting, dimmer switches, washer/dryer, refrigerator, etc. (3) the stereo components themselves - especially the digital ones - digital components regurgitate noise back into the system circuitry - which affects the SQ of the other components.
 Galvanically isolating them is important.

 Some say that all power conditioners restrict dynamics.
 Nope!
 Some do.
 Some don't.
 It depends on what kind of conditioner is being used - and how it is being used.
 One size does not fit all.